Dungog Film Festival: James Theatre

 The James Theatre is the oldest operating purpose-built cinema in Australia.
-Opened in 1913, the site was originally used as an open-air theatre.
-Under the control of James Stuart (hence the James Theatre) by 1914 it had been roofed and in 1930 it underwent extensive reconstruction, equipping it for talkies.
+Opened in December 1912 by the Dungog Electric Light Company the site was originally used as an open-air theatre.
+Subsequently, under the control of James Stuart (hence the James Theatre) by 1914 it had been roofed and in 1930 it underwent extensive reconstruction, equipping it for talkies.
 It is believed that the Spanish-style façade, which gives the theatre its flair, was also added in the 1930s.
-In the 1980s the Dungog Shire Council acquired the building as a community centre and the cinema operation continued under the expert care of Ken Reeve, a regional cinema hero, until his retirement in 2007.
-The cinema is currently operated by the Hopson family.
+In 1976 the Dungog Shire Council (DSC) acquired the building as a Community Centre and the cinema operation continued under the expert care of Ken Reeve, a regional cinema hero, until his retirement in 2007.
+The cinema was run by the Hobson family for a number of years until operations were taken over by volunteers.
+In 2011 The Friends of the James Theatre Incorporated was established to assist in fundraising ventures to support the ongoing maintenance of and improvements to The James.
+In 2025 there are over 35 volunteers supporting the various aspects of running a theatre including Projection, Sound and Lighting, Promotion/Marketing and Front of House.

 Raising awareness for Australian films

 Media coverage of the festival generates important public relations for Australian films.
 Dungog Film Festival acts as a platform for these films to gain much-needed exposure in the market.
 Road Train (Xavier Samuel, Sophie Lowe, Bob Morley, Georgina Haig) screened at the 2010 Festival and was initially unable to obtain a theatrical release.
 However, due to the media coverage the festival was able to generate for the film, a distribution deal and funding were secured.
-In 2009 the Dungog campaign for Unfinished Sky kicked off its national release.
+In 2009, the Dungog campaign for Unfinished Sky kicked off its national release.
 The film went on to earn the second highest box office result for an Australian film that year.
-The Jammed, initially heading straight to DVD, was picked up for a theatrical release at 2007 festival by John L. Simpson Producer and CEO of Titan View.
+The Jammed, initially heading straight to DVD, was picked up for a theatrical release at the 2007 festival by John L. Simpson Producer and CEO of Titan View.
 It went on to be a box office hit and won the IF Best Film and Screenplay Awards that year.